spoddutur/spark-notes/hadoop-map-reduce-vs-spark.md

 - **JobTracker and TaskTracker:**
     - JobTracker JVM is the brain of the MapReduce Engine and runs on NameNode.
     - JobTracker creates and allocates jobs to TaskTracker which runs on DataNodes.
-    - TaskTrackers run the tasks and report the status of task to JobTracker.
+    - TaskTrackers runs the task and reports task status to JobTracker.
-    - Inside TaskTracker JVM, we have slots where we run our jobs. **These slots are hardcoded to be either Map slot or Reduce slot.
-One cannot run a reduce job on a map slot and vice-versa.**
+    - _Inside TaskTracker JVM, we have slots where we run our jobs.
+These slots are hardcoded to be either Map slot or Reduce slot.
+One cannot run a reduce job on a map slot and vice-versa._
-    - *Parallelism in MapReduce is achieved by having multiple parallel map & reduce jobs running as processes in respective TaskTracker JVM slots.*
+    - _Parallelism in MapReduce is achieved by having multiple parallel map & reduce jobs running as processes in respective TaskTracker JVM slots._
 - **Job execution:** In a typical MapReduce application, we chain multiple jobs of map and reduce together.
 It starts execution by reading a chunk of data from HDFS, run one-phase of map-reduce computation, write results back to HDFS,  read those results into another map-reduce and write it back to HDFS again.
 There is usually like a loop going on there where we run this process over and over again

 ## 2. Disadvantages/hotspots in Map-Reduce as motivation for Spark